 - Kalevi Silvennoinen Fund

 - Natalia and Fredrik Trube Fund

 - J. E. and Anna Tuovinen Fund

-Grant-related enquiries should be sent to email@example.com.
-Enquiries may also be directed to Fund Officer Antti Meurman.
+Grant-related enquiries should be sent to firstname.lastname@example.org.
+Enquiries may also be directed to Fund Officer Antti Niskanen and Piia julkunen.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications are announced approximately two weeks before the Annual Gala and the grant can be withdrawn after the Gala.
-The 2020 Annual Gala of the North Savo Regional Fund will be held in May 2020.
+The grant decisions of the January round of applications 2023 were announced on May 10th.
+Both favourable and unfavourable grant decisions were sent to grant applicants by email approximately two weeks before that.
+The 2023 grants can be withdrawn from 22 May 2023.